 Image by Marta Parszeniew

-As 2013 slams the brakes on, editors the breadth of the land put their feet up on the desk and just serve you some reconstituted yesterdays: top-10-20-30-50-100 countdowns of stuff that happened over the past 12 months.
-But as you grind your way through one end of year music supplement banging on about Kanye's race politics and Giorgio Moroder's continuing influence after another, your eyes go oblong and there's a sense of intense, giddying deja vu.
+As 2013 slams the brakes on, editors the breadth of the land put their feet up on the desk and serve you some reconstituted yesterdays: top-10-20-30-50-100 countdowns of stuff that happened over the past 12 months.
+But as you grind your way through one end of year music supplement harping on about Kanye's race politics and Giorgio Moroder's continuing influence after another, your eyes go oblong and there's a sense of intense, giddying deja vu.
 Haven't we seen it all before?
 In every other magazine/paper/webzine/cereal box?
 Like, every year?
 Forever?

-Slice through the crap: This truly is The Only Top 50 Albums Of The Year Countdown You'll Ever Need.
+Slice through the crap: This truly is The Only Top 50 Albums of the Year Countdown You'll Ever Need.

-50: The theoretical position of the Bowie album if he'd released it five years after Reality, rather than ten – i.e. when the public’s indifference was tangible.
+50: The theoretical position of the Bowie album if he'd released it five years after Reality, rather than ten—i.e. when the public’s indifference was tangible.

 48: My Bloody Valentine.